DeepSourceCorp/good-first-issue/README.md

 ## Support

 We usually hang out in our [Discord server](https://deepsource.io/discord).
-Stop by to say hi! 🙌🏼
+Stop saying hi! 🙌🏼 Share your issues we are happy to help 💯🚀
+Thank you for reading🤗